• Share this on:

 What are mandatory requirements?

-All food products sold in the European Union must be tested for safety, including olive oil and any imported products.
-Testing for safety includes, for example, complying with established maximum levels for harmful contaminants, such as pesticide residues and heavy metals.
-In the case of olive oil, in addition, product composition is of utmost importance, because olive oil must meet specific requirements related to acidity, content of specific chemicals and sensory characteristics.
-The product label should also make it obvious for consumers what type of olive oil it is.
+All food products sold in the European Union (EU) must be tested for safety, including olive oil.
+Testing for safety includes, for example, complying with established maximum levels for harmful contaminants, such as mineral oil hydrocarbons.
+In the case of olive oil, product composition is also of utmost importance, because olive oil must meet specific requirements related to acidity, content of specific chemicals and sensory characteristics.
+The product label should also make it obvious to consumers what type of olive oil it is.

 Tariff barriers

 Please note that for Tunisia, European importers must also have an import license to benefit from reduced tariff rates under the tariff quotas.
-Currently, most olive oil importers with licenses to import within a given quota (no tariffs applied) are big olive oil blending companies from Spain, Italy, France, Belgium, and Portugal.
-Traders from other large markets such as Germany, the United Kingdom or the Netherlands rarely apply for these import quotas.
-Still, those importers import olive oil from developing countries but pay import tariffs, which increases the price of the final product.
+Currently, most olive oil importers with licenses to import within given quota are big olive oil blending companies from Spain, Italy, France and Belgium.
+Traders from other large markets, such as Germany, the United Kingdom (UK) and the Netherlands, rarely apply for these import quotas.

 Contaminants control in olive oil

 A specific and frequently updated European Commission Regulation sets the maximum levels for certain contaminants in food products.
-In addition to the general contaminant limits set for foodstuffs, it also provides several specific contaminant limits for specific products, including olive oil.
+In addition to the general contaminant limits set for foodstuffs, it also provides a number of precise contaminant limits for specific products, including olive oil.

 Pesticide Residues

 The number of incidents regarding too high levels of pesticide residues in olive oil is decreasing, but they do occur.
-Every three years, the European Union control programme samples 12 of the most consumed food products, including virgin olive oil.
-In the latest official test report from 2018, 0.6% of the tested olive oils on the European market contained pesticide residues above the allowed limits.
-The report also stated a presence of the non-approved pesticide iprodione in virgin olive oil.
+Every 3 years, the European Union control programme samples 12 of the most consumed food products, including virgin olive oil.
+In the latest official test report from 2021, 0.3% of the tested olive oils on the European market contained pesticide residues above the allowed limits.
+Some pesticides are banned in the EU but some of them, such as Chlorpyrifos and Dimethoate, were found in quantities exceeding the legal limit in imported olive oil samples.

 Microbiological contaminants

 The presence of microbiological contaminants is rare in olive oil, as the chance of microorganisms growing is extremely low without the presence of water.
-Still, freshly produced olive oil naturally contains small amounts of water, allowing some microorganisms to develop.
-Some studies show that coliform bacteria can survive and reproduce in olive oil containing a low level of phenolic compounds.
-Therefore, some importers may require standard microbiological tests for imported olive oil although it is not very critical.
+Nevertheless, freshly produced olive oil naturally contains small amounts of water, allowing some microorganisms to develop.
+Some studies show that coliform bacteria can survive and reproduce in olive oil containing low level of phenolic compounds.
+Therefore, some importers may require standard microbiological tests for imported olive oil, although it is not very critical.

 Other contaminants